surma/surma.dev/content/things/compile-js.md

 Capturing by reference is not really an option, as it would once again tie the lifetime of the reference to the creating function.
-Capturing a copy isn't really a solution either because I'd get, well, a copy.
+Capturing a copy isn’t really a solution either because I’d get, well, a copy.
 The solution is as simple as it is ugly: I wrapped the underlying `box` of any `JSValue` in yet another `shared_ptr`.
 This means copying a `JSValue` will result in a second `JSValue` with a reference to the same box.
 To _actually_ copy a value